231 E Johnson Street

 |

-Directions from The "Rec Center" to site 21:
+Directions from Dallard-Newman House to site 19:

 - Make a right onto E Johnson St

-- In 800 feet site 21 is on the right
+- In 800 feet site 20 is on the right

-The Lucy F. Simms Educator of the Year Award started in 2008 to honor a teach in Harrisonburg and Rockingham County Schools.
-The Lucy F. Simms historical marker was erected in 2021in front of Lucy F. Simms School.
+For the first time in 2008, the annual Lucy F. Simms Educator of the Year Award was given to honor a teacher in Harrisonburg and Rockingham County Schools.
+The Library of Virginia named Lucy F. Simms as a “Trailblazer” in 2011.
+In 2015, a mural of Lucy was painted on the side of the Elizabeth Street Parking Deck.
 In 2017, Lucy F. Simms was one of ten selected Virginians on the Emancipation Proclamation and Freedom Monument in Richmond, Virginia.
+The Lucy F. Simms historical marker was erected in 2021 in front of Lucy F. Simms School.

-The Lucy F. Simms Educator of the Year Award started in 2008 to honor a teach in Harrisonburg and Rockingham County Schools.
-The Lucy F. Simms historical marker was erected in 2021in front of Lucy F. Simms School.
+For the first time in 2008, the annual Lucy F. Simms Educator of the Year Award was given to honor a teacher in Harrisonburg and Rockingham County Schools.
+The Library of Virginia named Lucy F. Simms as a “Trailblazer” in 2011.
+In 2015, a mural of Lucy was painted on the side of the Elizabeth Street Parking Deck.
 In 2017, Lucy F. Simms was one of ten selected Virginians on the Emancipation Proclamation and Freedom Monument in Richmond, Virginia.
+The Lucy F. Simms historical marker was erected in 2021 in front of Lucy F. Simms School.